Is Your Handbag Causing You Pain?

-There’s nothing wrong with being trendy.
-The trouble begins when you start loading up these bags with your laptop, wallet, shoes, cell phone, water bottle, magazine, make-up, and some work-related documents – and carrying all this everywhere.
+Of course, there’s nothing wrong with being trendy.
+The trouble begins when you start loading up these bags with your laptop, wallet, shoes, cell phone, water bottle, magazine, make-up, and some work-related documents – and carrying this everywhere.

 Before you know it, there’s a nagging pain in the neck or shoulder that may even radiate down the arm.
 Carrying the extra weight may cause problems in two ways: